matuskalas/carpentrycon-2020/slides.md

 # How we did it

-**A team work**: every role is equally important and require effective collaborations

-- Lectures & code-along exercises in the main room
+### Lectures & code-along exercises in the main room

-- Get help and group exercises in a breakout room
+### Get help and group exercises in a breakout room

-- Bring your own breakout room
+### Bring your own breakout room

+## An effective team work!

 ---

 ## Lectures & code-along exercises in the main room

-- Explain a concept
+- Short lectures to explain a concept and "asynchronous Q&A" in main room
 - Demonstrate it on a very short example (and often repeat explanation)
+- Exercises more in the breakout rooms among groups
 - Check understanding:
 	- surveys with simple (yes/no) questions
 	- check speed with faster/slower buttons